rubenwardy/minetest_modding_book/_en/map/environment.md

 MapBlocks can either be loaded from the world database or generated.
-MapBlocks will be generated up to the map generation limit (`mapgen_limit`) which is set at its maximum value, 31000, by default.
+MapBlocks will be generated up to the map generation limit (`mapgen_limit`) which is set to its maximum value, 31000, by default.
 Existing MapBlocks can, however, be loaded from the world database outside of the generation limit.

 ## Reading